Ircama/osm-carto-tutorials/pages/_includes/postgis-inst.md

-## Configure the firewall

-If you are preparing a remote virtual machine, configure the firewall to allow remote access to the local port {{ include.port }}.

-If you run a cloud based VM, also the VM itself shall be set to open this port.

 ## Install PostgreSQL and PostGIS

 [PostgreSQL](https://www.postgresql.org/) is a relational database, and [PostGIS](http://postgis.net/) is its spatial extender, which allow you to store geographic objects like map data in it.
 PostgreSQL + PostGIS are used for a wide variety of uses such as rendering maps, geocoding, and analysis.
 It serves a similar function to ESRI’s SDE or Oracle’s Spatial extension.